-The roles of the Corporation are to promote:
+The missions of the Corporation are to promote:

-- banking and financial stability
+- stability of the banking sector

 - wider home ownership

-- development of the local debt market
+- · development of the local debt market

 The Corporation operates on prudent commercial principles and is committed to ensuring a high standard of corporate governance to improve the overall accountability, transparency and long-term sustainability of its operations.
-The Corporation's corporate governance practices are set out in the "Corporate Governance Code" (the "Code") approved by the Board.
-The Code is premised on the principles of fairness, transparency, accountability and responsibility to all stakeholders and has been issued to the shareholders and the Directors.
-The Code is also available on our website and accessible to the public.
+The Corporation's corporate governance practices are set out in the "Corporate Governance Code" (the Code) approved by the Board.
+The Code is premised on the principles of fairness, transparency, accountability and responsibility to all stakeholders and has been issued to the shareholders, Directors and staff members.
+The Code is also available on the Corporation's website and accessible to the public.

-Monitoring of compliance with the Code starts with selfassessment by each department.
+Monitoring of compliance with the Code starts with self-assessment by each department.
 An annual compliance report will then be submitted for review by the Board.
 The Board is empowered to require that appropriate action be taken in relation to any non-compliance.
-Throughout 2011, the Corporation has complied with the provisions of the Code.
+The Chief Internal Auditor, based on the audit findings on the Corporation's internal control systems and the Control Self-assessment Forms for 2013, was of the opinion that there was no material breach of the Code in 2013.